Lori Robinson, author, image

 Jane Goodall Wannabe

 My original career goal was to intern for Jane Goodall in Gombe Stream National Park in Tanzania.
-Jane’s mother Vanne was great friends with my grandfather Denis, giving me contact (although minimal at the time) with the famous chimp researcher, and fueling my desire to follow in Dr. Jane’s footsteps.
+Jane’s mother, Vanne, was great friends with my grandfather, Denis, giving me contact (although minimal at the time) with the famous chimp researcher, and fueling my desire to follow in Dr. Jane’s footsteps.
 But during my senior year in high school, my career trajectory was altered when a couple of interns working for Dr. Jane were kidnapped.

-Back to My Conservation Roots
+Back to Jane

 Mentors Provide Hope